This post contains references to products from one or more of our advertisers. We may receive compensation when you click on links to those products.

 Our top tip is to have a light breakfast before joining the tour.
 Lickrish is a Bajan word for ‘to be greedy for food’.

-What better way to enjoy Barbados’s national dish – Flying fish and Cou-cou made from corn meal and okra than at a local Bajan restaurant at the last stop of the tour.
+What better way to enjoy Barbados’s national dish – Flying fish and Cou-cou made from cornmeal and okra – than at a local Bajan restaurant at the last stop of the tour.

-Couples will enjoy a Rum and Food Pairing Tour at one of the world’s oldest Rum Distilleries – Mount Gay Rum.
+Those looking for things to do in Barbados as a couple will enjoy a Rum and Food Pairing Tour at one of the world’s oldest Rum Distilleries – Mount Gay Rum.

-Mount Gay Rum is reputed to be the oldest in the world and it is said that it ‘is the rum that invented rum’.
+Mount Gay Rum distillery is reputed to be the oldest in the world and it is said that it ‘is the rum that invented rum’.

 The tour starts with a rum punch before learning about the history of rum in Barbados.
 After a short video and 3 rum tastings the 2nd part of the tour commences – the food and rum pairing.